-- a) the complainant and any relevant witnesses are interviewed and the allegations or issues are documented in writing.
-This should include the grounds for the complaint (i.e. type of harassment or discrimination etc.) and the area covered by the legislation, or the basis and circumstances of the grievance - b) interviews will occur in private and individually (unless a representative is permitted by law) without the respondent(s) present - c) the identity of the complainant, respondent, witnesses and the facts of the discrimination will be kept confidential to the extent possible and to the extent permitted by law - d) the Company will encourage witnesses not to disclose the identity of the complainant or the facts of the alleged discrimination, to the extent permitted by law - e) the respondent will be instructed that he or she has to refrain from any action that might dissuade a potential witness from cooperating with any investigation - f) a statement clearly detailing what happened, when the alleged incident(s) took place and the names of any witnesses and/or other relevant evidence that could substantiate their claim or a full explanation of the complaint - g) minimise, wherever possible, the number of times the complainant, witnesses or respondents must tell their story and take reasonable steps to avoid retraumatising the involved parties. - h) if appropriate, the allegations are conveyed to the respondent in full - i) if appropriate, the respondent is given the opportunity to respond to the allegations and provide the names of any witnesses and/or other relevant evidence that could substantiate their response - j) a finding is made as to whether the complaint has substance - k) a written report documenting the investigation process, the evidence, the finding(s) and recommended outcome(s) is submitted to the appropriate decision maker and/or relevant HR Manager and - I) the decision maker implements the recommended outcome or decides on an alternative course of action.
+- b) interviews will occur in private and individually (unless a representative is permitted by law) without the respondent (s) present - c) the identity of the complainant, witnesses and the facts of the discrimination will be kept confidential to the extent possible and to the extent permitted by law - d) the Company will encourage witnesses not to disclose the identity of the complainant or the facts of the alleged discrimination, to the extent permitted by law - e) the respondent will be instructed that he or she has to refrain from any action that might dissuade a potential witness from cooperating with any investigation - a statement clearly detailing what happened, when the alleged incident(s) took place and the names of any witnesses and/or other relevant evidence that could substantiate their claim or a full explanation of the complaint - g) minimise, wherever possible, the amount of times the complainant must tell his or her story and take reasonable steps to avoid retraumatising the complainant - h) if appropriate, the allegations are conveyed to the respondent in full - i) if appropriate, the respondent is given the opportunity to respond to the allegations and provide the names of any witnesses and/or other relevant evidence that could substantiate their response - j) a finding is made as to whether the complaint has substance - k) a written report documenting the investigation process, the evidence, the finding(s) and recommended outcome(s) is submitted to the appropriate decision maker and/or the Head of Human Resources; and - the decision maker implements the recommended outcome or decides on an alternative course of action.
 The complainant will have the option to receive a summary of the investigative steps taken by the Company and the outcome of the investigation.

-11.4 Assistance / Support Person
+17.4 Assistance / Support Person